Python-for-HPC/ramba/README.md

 ~~~
 This takes over 47 seconds, but if we monitor resource usage, we will see that only a single core is used.
 All others remains idle.

-We can very easily modify the code to use Ramba instead of Numpy:
+We can very easily modify the code to use Ramba instead of NumPy:
 ~~~python
 # test-ramba.py
 import ramba as np  # Use ramba in place of numpy